 Every moment is truly precious.
 In fact, your little peanut’s memory is always actively developing.
 By the time you meet your newborn, their brain is already hard at work capturing information, and their ability to learn and remember only continues to grow.
 Here’s a little insight into their memory development.

-In your baby’s first months, he is working hard to figure out the world around him, all while absorbing language and reaching developmental milestones.
-Memory helps attract him to new things and sustain his attention throughout his first year of life.
+In your baby’s first months, they’re busy trying to figure out the world around them.
+They absorb language and reach many developmental milestones.
+Memory helps attract them to new things and sustain their curiosity throughout the first year of life.

 - Talk to your baby.
-Wide exposure to language stimulates later cognitive ability, including memory.
+Wide exposure to language stimulates cognitive ability, including baby memory later in childhood.

-- Provide brain-nourishing nutrition.
-Providing nutrients like the omega-3 fatty acid DHA from breast milk, or formula that has it, during infancy has been shown to support cognitive skills into the preschool years.
+- Brain-nourishing nutrition.
+Providing nutrients, like the omega-3 fatty acid DHA derived from breast milk or formula, has been shown to support cognitive skills during infancy and well into the preschool years.